Coronavirus / When can I leave my home?

 What can I do if I’m a ‘clinically vulnerable person’?

-If you fall into the clinically vulnerable group, government guidance advises that you continue to take particular care to minimise contact with others outside your household.
+If you fall into the clinically vulnerable group, government guidance advises that you try to keep your overall social interactions low, and try to keep 2 metres from other people where possible.

 If you are pregnant, the Government has issued some advice about pregnancy and coronavirus here.